kosi-libs/Kodein/README.md

 If your scope is provider scope (such as singleton), you can use the `CProvider<T>` class for ease of use.
 Have a look at existing scopes in the [scopes.kt](https://github.com/SalomonBrys/Kodein/blob/master/kodein/src/main/kotlin/com/github/salomonbrys/kodein/scopes.kt) file.
 The `singleton` scope is very easy to understand and is a good starting point.

+#### Bind the same type to different factories

+Yeah, when I said earlier that  I didn't mention earlier that "you can have multiple bindings of the same type, as long as they are binded with different tags", I lied.
+Beacause each binding is actually a factory, the bindings are not `([BindType], [Tag])` but actually `([BindType], [ArgType], [Tag])` (note that providers and singletons are binded as `([BindType], Unit, [Tag])`).
+This means that any combination of these three information can be binded to it's own factory, which in turns means that you can bind the same type without tag to different factories.

 Let's talk!